 Just Don’t Overdo It

-The last piece of advice we can give you is not to overdo it.
+The last piece of advice I can give you is not to overdo it.
 While studies do support the idea that coffee can help boost your memory, along with other health benefits, there is such a thing as too much of a good thing.

 Also, you can build up a tolerance to coffee over time, the same as with any drug.
 And then you will need more and more of it to get the same benefits.
 It’s always best to use in moderation and to take breaks from time to time, if you’re able, so that you don’t develop a strong dependence.